ahankish/wire_qdv_sim/README.md

 Each file stores **2 histograms:**

-- *"True Position"* histogram:
+- *"Charge Division"* histogram:
   - histogram of the wire with each parameter set to 0
-- *"Charge Division"* histogram:
+- *"Charge Division calculated"* histogram:
   - histogram of the wire with the adjusted parameters (model)

 ## <span style="color:orange"> Bash Scripts: </span>